Ralovera (Medroxyprogesterone Acetate)

 Primary Uses

-Ralovera treats endometriosis (tissue growing outside the uterus causing pain), absence of menstrual periods not due to pregnancy, abnormal uterine bleeding, certain cancers including breast, kidney and endometrial cancer, and menopausal symptoms when combined with estrogen in women with an intact uterus.
+Ralovera is used to treat endometriosis, secondary amenorrhea (absence of menstrual periods not due to pregnancy), abnormal uterine bleeding, certain types of cancer (including breast, kidney, and endometrial cancer), and to relieve menopausal symptoms in women with an intact uterus when combined with estrogen.

 How It Works